 If you can’t avoid it (by using your data plan), do not access sensitive information (such as banking apps), and use a VPN service if you can.

 It’s nice to connect with friends and show slices of life on social media.
-However, avoid pictures and posts that give away too much about your routine or personal information to be cyber smart.
+However, avoid pictures and posts that give away too much about your routine or personal information to be cyber aware.
 For example, pictures of plane tickets for your next vacation are too much information.
 Avoid giving away data that can be misused.

 Multi-factor authentication is not a hassle.

 Almost every app offers multi-factor authentication nowadays – like asking for a thumbprint after the password.
 And that’s an important step to ensure security.
 If a phone gets stolen while unlocked, no criminal will access the banking app if it requires its own password.
-Be cyber smart and make sure it is enabled across devices and apps wherever it is available.
+Remain cyber smart and make sure it is enabled across devices and apps wherever it is available.

 Is that all?

 We’re not even scratching the surface here.
-There’s a lot of recommendations around the “be cyber smart” concept.
+There’s a lot of recommendations around the “cyber smart” concept.
 At Right-Hand, we help employees of all levels of tech-fluency to be more cyber aware, supporting organizations of all sizes and industries to build strong cyberculture.
 We know there is a lot to cover, and we are willing to take on your challenges in October and beyond.